azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ## Application of proxy config at runtime

-Request proxying happens when there is at least one `proxy config` object defined in the YAML config and the incoming HTTP request did not match any of the stubby4j's stubs.
+Request proxying happens when there is at least one `proxy config` object defined in the YAML config and an incoming HTTP request did not match any of the declared `stubby4j`'s stubs.

-First, `stubby4j` will check if the HTTP header `x-stubby4j-proxy-config-uuid` has been set on the incoming request.
-If header is set, then the header value will be used to apply the respective proxy configuration to the request.
-Please note: the header value must be one of the configured unique `uuid` values in your `proxy-config` objects.
+When a request did not match any of the stubs, first, `stubby4j` will check if the HTTP header `x-stubby4j-proxy-config-uuid` has been set on the incoming request.
+This header allows you to control at runtime which proxy configuration should be picked for proxying of the unmatched request.
+As the header value, you should set the value of `uuid` property of the desired `proxy-config` object.

-If the aforementioned header is not set or it is set but there is no matching `proxy-config` for the provided `uuid` value, then the `default proxy config` will be used as a fallback.
-Please note: you `do not` need to pass in the `x-stubby4j-proxy-config-uuid` header if you have only `default proxy-config` in your YAML configuration.
+If the aforementioned header is not set or it is set but there is no matching `proxy-config` for the provided `uuid` value (e.g.: you passed in a wrong value), then the `default proxy config` will be used as a fallback.

+Please note: you `do not` need to pass in the `x-stubby4j-proxy-config-uuid` header if you have a single `proxy-config` object (i.e.: `default proxy-config`) in your YAML configuration.

 ## Proxied request & response tracking

-Before proxying the request, `stubby4j` will decorate the request being proxied with `x-stubby4j-proxy-request-uuid` header where its value will be a UUID, generated at runtime.
+Before proxying the request, `stubby4j` will decorate the request being proxied with `x-stubby4j-proxy-request-uuid` header where its value will be an arbitrary UUID, generated at runtime.

 Upon receiving a response from the proxy service, before `stubby4j` renders the response, the response will be decorated with `x-stubby4j-proxy-response-uuid` containing the `same` aforementioned UUID value (the same value passed in as `x-stubby4j-proxy-request-uuid` header).